 I have never given museum curation much thought, and I first learned about online curation in the fall of 2010 from Social Media Examiner in their post How to Grow a Following With Other People’s Popular Content.
 However, during Social Media Week Toronto, I attended an excellent session titled Curation vs. Curation, where the panel compared curation in the context of museums with curation online.

-The big question is, are online “curators” true Curators?
+The Idea of Curation: The big question is, are online “curators” true Curators?

 According to Dictionary.com, curator [cu•ra•tor – kyoo-rey-ter] means “the person in charge of a museum, art collection.”
 Museum curators are also responsible for choosing and acquiring the pieces displayed in the museum, as well as deciding how the pieces will be displayed.